 On October 26th, the team took third place at Quincy University; remaining undefeated.

 The team tied for 8th place at the University of Iowa with a 4-4 record.

 Caleb Copley picked up an attorney award (his 3rd of the season), and Tyler Waugh picked up a witness award (his 2nd of the season).

 After a slow start, the Mock Trial team finished the regular season with a bang.
 After a disappointing 3-5 start at St. Francis University on January 14-15, on the following weekends the team went 4-3-1 at Central College and 2-0-2 at the Loras National Invitational.
 At the February 8-9 AMTA Regional Tournament Rapids, the team overcame a 1-3 start with 2-0 victories over University of Notre Dame and University of Iowa to finish 5-3, gaining the 8th place Honorable Mention and tying with Notre Dame for the Spirit of AMTA award (given for integrity and fair play).

-The Mock Trial team received an open bid to the AMTA Opening Round Championship Series.
-Our tournament will be at Waukegan, Illinois, March 14 to 16.
+The Mock Trial team received an open bid to the AMTA Opening Round Championship Series at Waukegan, Illinois, on March 14 to 16.
 While not moving on to the National finals, the team fought hard, learned through this intense competition and brought this successful season to an end.